UoB-COMSM0166/2025-group-4/README.md

 Participants interacted with the game in a lab setting and were instructed to complete both levels without external assistance.
 After gameplay, responses were collected anonymously.

-We used the **Wilcoxon Signed Rank Test** to analyze score variations between L1 and L2.
+We used the **Wilcoxon Signed Rank Test** to analyse score variations between L1 and L2.
 While the SUS dataset includes all 10 users, the TLX analysis is based on a subset of 5 valid responses.

 > ⚠️ *This difference in sample size was taken into account during analysis.
 Despite the smaller TLX sample, the observed trends were consistent and helped guide our usability conclusions.*